apereo/cas/docs/cas-server-documentation/installation/JWT-Authentication.md

 ## Overview

 CAS expects a `token` parameter to be passed along to the `/login` endpoint.
 The parameter value must be a JWT.

+<div class="alert alert-info"><strong>JCE Requirement</strong><p>It's safe to make sure you have the proper JCE bundle installed in your Java environment that is used by CAS, specially if you need to use specific signing/encryption algorithms and methods.
+Be sure to pick the right version of the JCE for your Java version.
+Java versions can be detected via the <code>java -version</code> command.</p></div>

 Here is an example of how to generate a JWT via [Pac4j](https://github.com/pac4j/pac4j):

 ```java
 final String signingSecret = RandomStringUtils.randomAlphanumeric(256);